containerman17/experiments/2025-10/07_direct_ingest/sql/metrics/README.md

 Note: `period_seconds` parameter is NOT used.
 For average metrics (TPS/GPS), period duration is calculated dynamically in SQL using `toUnixTimestamp(period + INTERVAL 1 {granularity}) - toUnixTimestamp(period)` to handle variable-length months correctly.

-## File Structure
+# File Structure

 Each metric file contains:
-1. Regular metric table definition and INSERT
+1. Regular metric table definition and INSERT (all metrics)
-2. Cumulative metric table definition and INSERT (where applicable)
+2. Cumulative metric table definition and INSERT (only for: tx_count, addresses, contracts, deployers)

 ### Regular Metrics
-Track values per period (e.g., transactions in an hour, contracts deployed in a day).
+Track values per period (e.g., transactions in an hour, gas used in a day).
+All metrics have regular versions.

 ### Cumulative Metrics
 Track running totals over time (e.g., total transactions ever, total unique addresses ever).
+Only available for metrics where cumulative totals are meaningful: tx_count, addresses, contracts, and deployers.
 Built by:
 1. Getting the last cumulative value before the current range
 2. Reading from the regular metric table (with FINAL)
 3. Calculating running sum with window functions